 A major turning point for private spaceflight occurred on June 21, 2004, when SpaceShipOne, the first non-governmental manned spacecraft, flew 62.5 miles (100 kilometers) above Earth's surface to reach the boundary of space.
-After two more flights, the vehicle won the $10 million Ansari X Prize for repeated flights in a privately developed reusable spacecraft.
+After two more 2004 flights — one on Sept.
+29 and another on Oct.
+4 — the piloted vehicle won the $10 million Ansari X Prize for repeated flights in a privately developed reusable spacecraft.

-SpaceShipOne was a spaceplane designed and fabricated by Scaled Composites, a company owned by aerospace designer Burt Rutan and backed by the deep pockets of billionaire Paul Allen, co-founder of Microsoft, in a joint venture named Tier One.
-Their objective was to develop technology for low-cost routine access to space.
+SpaceShipOne was a space plane designed and fabricated by Scaled Composites, a company owned by aerospace designer Burt Rutan.
+Its development was backed by the deep pockets of billionaire Microsoft co-founder Paul Allen, in a joint venture named Tier One whose objective was to develop technology for low-cost routine access to space.

 SpaceShipOne was 28 feet (8.5 meters) long.
-The cigar-shaped fuselage was about 5 feet (1.5 m) in diameter, and could carry a pilot and up to two passengers.
-The plane had short, wide wings with a 16-foot (5-meter) span.
+The cigar-shaped fuselage was about 5 feet (1.5 meters) in diameter, and could carry a pilot and up to two passengers.
+The plane had short, wide wings with a 16-foot (5 m) span.
 Large vertical tail booms were mounted on the end of each wing.
 During re-entry, the rear half of the wings folded upward, increasing drag while maintaining stability; then the wings were moved back into gliding position for landing.